 Once you’ve narrowed your choices down to a few, consider visiting the schools that appear to be the closest “right fit.”
 Include a school that’s a stretch for you as well as one that you’re likely to be accepted to.

-• Set up a lesson with one or more faculty who may become your private studio teacher over the course of four years.
+- Set up a lesson with one or more faculty who may become your private studio teacher over the course of four years.
+You may or may not need to pay for this lesson; every school is different.

 Once you’re there